Spark Grant Information Pack

 Spark Grants are open to the public and we support values and purpose-aligned organisations that partner and work with community within South Australia.

 We work to make our grant processes and programs accessible and beneficial to the full diversity of our community in South Australia.
-We encourage applications from new organisations, and community led organisations such as First Nations, LGBQTIA+, Multicultural, People with a disability, Lived Experience or diversity of age.
-If you have any concerns or questions about the process or your eligibility please don't hesitate to reach out and we will do our best to support your application.
+We encourage applications from new organisations, and community led organisations such as First Nations, LGBQTIA+, Multicultural, People with a disability, Lived Experience or diversity of age, learn more here.

 What types of ideas do you fund?